 If you have a question about your specific area, contact your hub organizer.
 If you have questions about starting a hub or other general questions, e-mail us at [email protected].

-Is there a way to connect with other hubs?
+Is there a way to connect with other student activists?

 Yes!
-Click here to see the map of hubs around the country.
-Each hub on the map has an IG account listed, so you can DM to get started.
+Click here to see the map of hubs and events around the country.
+Each hub on the map has an Instagram account listed, so you can DM to get started.
 If there isn’t one in your area, we can help you start one or help you get active in other ways.

-Of course!
-Adding your experience as an SOS hub organizer to your résumé shows your dedication and passion for what you believe in, and it lets future employers know that you’re a hard worker (even in your free time).
+Absolutely!
+Adding your experience as an SOS hub organizer to your résumé demonstrates your dedication and passion for what you believe in, and it lets future employers know that you’re a hard worker (even in your free time).
 We can also sign off on service hours when you work with us to organize events.
 Just get in touch by e-mailing us at [email protected].